Republicans Reportedly Fear Donald Trump Is Losing Support In Key Battleground State

 Whoever wins the Democratic nomination, however, will have to perform well in the three swing states which carried Trump to victory in 2016: Michigan, Wisconsin, and Pennsylvania.

-Democratic 2016 contender and former Secretary of State Hillary Clinton famously under-performed in all three.
+Democratic 2016 contender and former Secretary of State Hillary Clinton famously underperformed in all three.

 As Business Insider put it, “Wisconsin is such a solidly blue state that Hillary Clinton didn’t feel the need to campaign there in her general-election battle against Donald Trump.”